ceramic-engine/ceramic-engine.github.io/content/api-docs/clay-web/backend/Draw.md

 This allows fine control over how colors are blended, with different blend modes for color (RGB) and transparency (alpha) channels.

-Common blend modes:
-- ONE: Use source value as-is
-- ZERO: Ignore value (multiply by 0)
-- SRC_ALPHA: Multiply by source alpha
-- ONE_MINUS_SRC_ALPHA: Multiply by (1 - source alpha)

 | Name | Type | Description |